business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 • The customer is king.

-Slanderers will tell you that you’ve let them down.
-They’ll lie to you or call you names – whatever it takes to get you to lose your cool.
+Slanderers will tell you you’ve let them down.
+They’ll lie to you or call you names.
+They’re willing to do whatever it takes to get you to lose your cool.
 When you do, they have the justification for reneging on their commitments.

 A Slanderer cautionary tale

-Fitz treated his vendor like “the help” – because it was.
+Fitz made sure his vendors felt like they were being treated as personal servants.
 A thousand other firms could do the same job for less, and Fitz made sure his vendor knew it.

 “I’m your biggest client.
 My company pays your bills.”